 Enter the destination URL

-Paste in your link URL, enter the anchor text associated with the link and tick the ‘Open link in a new window/tab’ check box to open your link in a new window/tab …
+Paste in the URL of your target link, enter the Link Text to display with the link and select whether to open your link in a new window/tab …

 (WordPress Insert/edit link editor)

 Or link to existing content